 So here's the video and the recipe is below!

-As I mentioned in my video, please use really good quality ingredients, preferably organic spices.
+As I mentioned in my video, please use really good quality ingredients, preferably organic spices (Cha's Organics is my go-to!).
 You'll appreciate the taste and get more of the health benefits too.

 Here is my recipe: